-Keeping your home clean and fresh and your furry friends happy with these clever ideas.
+Keeping your home clean and fresh and your furry friends happy with these clever ideas for a pet friendly home.

 With a little forethought, you can come up with decorating and cleaning solutions to counter sharp claws, muddy paws, moulting hair and the occasional accident.